KiryiMONZTA/flaryi/README.md

 The default filepath is *config/flaryi.ini*.
 If you want to use a custom filepath, you have to provide it to the [constructor](#constructor-definition) of the client.
 The path is relative to your project's root directory.

 ## Available Endpoints
-The Flarum API provides some endpoint you can perform several actions on it.
-FLARYI covering only some endpoints and each endpoint only provides some available methods to perform (actions).
+The Flarum API provides some Endpoint you can perform several actions on it.
+FLARYI covering only some Endpoints and each Endpoint only provides some available methods to perform (actions).

-Currently available endpoints:
+Currently available Endpoints:
 - [Discussion](doc/discussion.md)
 - [Post](doc/post.md)
 - [User](doc/user.md)